Kim Kardashian testifies, causes stir at 'Blac Chyna' trial - NewsBreak

 Kim Kardashian testifies, causes stir at 'Blac Chyna' trial

-LOS ANGELES — (AP) — Kim Kardashian testified Tuesday that she had no memory of making any attempt to kill the reality show that starred her brother Rob Kardashian and his then-fiancée Blac Chyna.
+Kim Kardashian testified Tuesday that she had no memory of making any attempt to kill the reality show that starred her brother Rob Kardashian and his former fiancée Blac Chyna .
 But she acknowledged demanding that Chyna be kept off of “Keeping Up With the Kardashians" after hearing Chyna had abused her brother.

 “I will not go into a toxic work environment,” Kardashian said of her refusal to work with Chyna.
 “On my own show, I have the power to do that.”